Valien/teleport-cheat-sheet/README.md

-# Teleport Command Cheat Sheet
+# Teleport Commands Cheat Sheet
  Information and shortcuts for Teleport's `tsh` and `tctl` binaries.

 If you want to contribute please feel free to fork and submit a PR!